Aerial view of India's spectacular Lonar Crater. The impact crater is about 3,900 feet (1.2 km) in diameter.

 The asteroid that exploded over Chelyabinsk, Russia on February 15th, 2013

-This video includes the powerful shockwave that broke many thousands of windows (amongst other damage) throughout Chelyabinsk, Russia and injured about 1,500 people.
-The asteroid exploded about 18 miles (30 km) high.
-It was traveling about 43,000 miles per hour (69,000 km per hour), and was about 20 meters (67 feet) in diameter.
+This video includes the powerful shockwave that broke many thousands of windows (amongst other damage) throughout Chelyabinsk, Russia and injured 1,500 people.
+The asteroid exploded 18 miles (30 km) high.
+It was traveling about 43,000 miles per hour (69,000 km per hour), and was approximately 20 meters (67 feet) in diameter.
 This is the largest such event known to have occurred on Earth since the Tunguska explosion, which also took place in Russia, in 1908.